-Menno & Janneke’s travel resources for beginners, by beginners.
+Menno & Janneke’s general travel app resources for beginners.

 Because we are new midlife backpacking, we were really thrown into the deep end and had no idea of what resources could be helpful to our travels, our first trip being to Thailand.
 We did however, discover a few that really helped us find our bearings.
 Without these resources, we really would have not managed at all.
 By no means do we claim that these are the best, or the only right resources for you to use.
 With time and further travels, we will probably add to, change & update this list.
 In the meantime, maybe these will help you if you are new to this as we are: